jackyef/react-boilerplate/README.md

 It includes some dummy components to help you get started and understand the boilerplate structure.

-Currently the bundles size are as follow:
-- vendors.js (94.95 KB gzipped)
-- client.js (2.59 KB gzipped)
-- other chunks from code splitting (<1 KB gzipped) (this will increase as your components get more complex)

 ## What it includes
 - [x] Jest
   > Task runner for doing tests